Rules of Participation

 • Carrier frequency (FREQ) — determine the carrier frequency of the signal.

-• Pulse duration (PULSE) — measure the pulse duration.
+• Pulse duration (PULSE) — measure the duration of the third pulse in a packet of three sinusoidal signals at 1 kHz.

 • 1 PPS offset (PPS) — determine the offset relative to the GPS 1 PPS reference pulse.